highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 ## Configuring the OpenTelemetry Collector for AWS Firehose

 Amazon Kinesis Data Firehose is a fully managed service for delivering real-time streaming data to AWS destinations like S3, Redshift, or Elasticsearch.
-Integrating Firehose with the OpenTelemetry Collector allows for better observability of logs and metrics flowing through your AWS environment.
+Integrating Firehose with the OpenTelemetry Collector allows for better observability of logs and metrics flowing through your AWS environment, and allows you to export the data to other destinations.

+At highlight, we support the Firehose format with our cloud hosted OpenTelemetry collector at https://otlpv1.firehose.highlight.io.
+Our customers configure firehose to export to our collector to ingest logs and metrics into our platform.
+The result: management-free data export without the need to spin up additional infrastructure.

-In this guide, we’ll explore how to configure the OpenTelemetry Collector to receive and process data from AWS Firehose.
+In this guide, we’ll explore how we configured the OpenTelemetry Collector to receive and process data from AWS Firehose.

 ## AWS Firehose

 Before configuring OpenTelemetry, it’s important to understand the format of data sources that Firehose supports.
 AWS Firehose typically receives data from services like CloudWatch Metrics and CloudWatch Logs.

-## Firehose Sources

 ### CloudWatch Metrics Stream Format

 AWS Firehose can be configured to receive CloudWatch metrics in either OpenTelemetry 1.0 format or JSON format.
 The key difference is:
 •	OpenTelemetry 1.0 format: Structured for direct ingestion into observability platforms.
+The data uses the [OTLP Protobuf](https://github.com/open-telemetry/opentelemetry-proto) with a slight twist: batches of binary collector export records can be concatenated.
+The payload has a header indicating the number of batches, necessary to split the binary data for deserialization.
+For reference, check out the [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/ff2d5e23033da2a3ce686e1513864a0a0f87b563/receiver/awsfirehosereceiver/internal/unmarshaler/otlpmetricstream/unmarshaler.go#L44-L49) implementation.
 •	Metrics JSON format: A more generic format that requires custom parsing before ingestion into OpenTelemetry.

 Example JSON payload from a CloudWatch Metrics stream: